People

 I majored in Chemistry and Brain Cognitive Sciences at Korea University.
 The main reason I decided to study the brain was because of a very vague idea: "Can we model the brain artificially?".
 This idea got me interested in neuroscience.
 In particular, I want to develop a model of artificial intelligence that has the same valuation and reward system as humans and has human-like behavior.
 To realize this, it is also essential to discover what the brain does through the process of proposing an appropriate model and comparing it to the brain.
 By approaching both the brain and artificial intelligence, I hope to understand the mechanisms of how the brain works and use them to conquer the things that current artificial intelligence cannot.

-Jeong, Nayeong(Master's)
+Jeong, Nayeong(M.S.)

 • Decision neuroscience